TEALSK12/introduction-to-computer-science/project_1.md

 ## Details

 ###Behavior
-You will create a short animation in BYOB depicting a nursery rhyme of your choice.
+You will create a short animation in SNAP depicting a nursery rhyme of your choice.
 (See <http://en.wikipedia.org/wiki/Nursery_rhymes> for a list of possibilities.)

--   Whenever the green flag is clicked, your BYOB animation should display your chosen nursery rhyme line by line somewhere on the stage.
+-   Whenever the green flag is clicked, your SNAP animation should display your chosen nursery rhyme line by line somewhere on the stage.
 (This should work correctly even if the last run was interrupted and restart.)
 -   As each line is shown, sprites should act out the story.
 -   The animation should advance on its own, but should do so at a pace that allows each action to complete and the viewer to read the line before the next line is shown and new action begins.
 -   In addition, the sprites must act out the rhyme; you should not simply create a series of static backgrounds or costumes that show a stop-motion version of the story.